Written by: Frank Iacono

 - The Pennhurst School and State Hospital was never actually an asylum.

-TCS: How many building encompassed the Pennhurst facility and what were the buildings used for?
+TCS: How many buildings encompassed the Pennhurst facility and what were the buildings used for?

 JW: At its height, the Pennhurst School and State Hospital encompassed more than 30 buildings.
 The earliest of which, designed by Phillip H. Johnson, were constructed of red brick, terra cotta and granite trimmings and are connected by a series of underground tunnels that stretch for miles.
 Pennhurst was a self-sufficient community as its 1,400-acre site contained a firehouse, general store, barbershop, greenhouse, hospital with a morgue, auditorium, farm, power plant, and even a graveyard.